apchamberlain/poker-detector/README.md

 # How's it work?

-`make help` will tell you all the possible make targets.
+`make help` will describe all the interesting targets in the `Makefile`.

-The heart of `identify_poker_hands.c` is the function `match()` which essentially implements a state machine to parse a very limited, specialized regular-expression-like syntax and apply it to a given test string.
-Function `highhand()` defines the possible poker hands as patterns in this quasi-regex language and calls `match()` to test the contents of the `cards` array (in the `aA`, etc. format described above) against each pattern.
+The heart of `identify_poker_hands.c` is the function `match()` which essentially implements a state machine to parse a very limited, specialized regular-expression-like syntax (optimized to describe scoring hands in typical card games) and apply it to a given test string.
+Function `highhand()` defines the possible poker hands as patterns in this quasi-regex DSL and calls `match()` to test the contents of the `cards` array (in the `aA`, etc. format described above) against each pattern.